Doctoral Research: Examining Indigenous Consultation in Costa Rica

 This research is supported by a National Science Foundation Doctoral Dissertation Improvement Research Grant.
-I’ll be conducting fieldwork for this project from June 2020 through October 2021.
-Final results are anticipated in the Spring of 2022.
+I’ll be conducting fieldwork for this project through June 2022.
+Final results are anticipated in the Spring of 2023.

 Indigenous Participation and Knowledge Sharing in the UN Climate Negotiations